tterimaa/express-jwt-authentication-starter/README.md

 ## How to use this Repo

 This starter is especially suitable for express.js backend that is connected to SPA frontend (React, Angular or similar).
-More information about the usage of passport.js can be found from the official documents: [passport.js](http://www.passportjs.org/packages/passport-jwt/).
+More information about the usage of passport.js can be found from the [official documents](http://www.passportjs.org/packages/passport-jwt/).

 You will need to start the Mongo DB database using the `mongod` process.
 You can run this process persistently in the background, but you could also just type `mongod` in your terminal.